 From an industrial-grade frame to the reliable 3.0 CHP motor, a comfortable 60" track, and a challenging 12 MPH (19.31 km/h) top speed - this treadmill boasts a lot of good stuff right out of the gate.

-And when you tack on Sole's refined CushionFlex shock absorption deck, an ample media tray, a seamless array of connectivity features, and loads of technical bits and bobs, you've got quite the treadmill on your hands, all at a very comfortable price point too.
+And when you tack on Sole's refined CushionFlex shock absorption deck, an ample media tray, a seamless array of connectivity features, and loads of technical bits and bobs, you've got quite the treadmill on your hands, all at a very comfortable price point too - something you'll definitely love if you are on the hunt for an affordable cardio machine.

 What I Like